Skip to content

 long double ld = 3.14L; // 后缀 L 表示 long double

-This is the most important thing to understand about floating-point numbers: floating-point numbers are approximations, not exact values.
-The reason is that computers use a finite number of binary bits to represent decimal fractions, just like using a finite number of decimal places to represent 1/3—you can only ever get an approximation.
+The most important concept to understand about floating-point numbers is this: floating-point numbers are approximations, not exact values.
+This is because computers use a finite number of binary bits to represent decimal fractions, just as you can only represent 1/3 using a finite number of decimal places — it will always be an approximation.

 c